-1.13 Sea Road is a Private Road which shares a boundary with St Austell Bay Parish at the western end and with the coast as it runs towards the east.
-It is valued by residents and visitors for its open residents enjoy a peaceful situation with the amenities of the town close by.
+1.15 Surrounded by other residential properties, farmland or the coast path, the residents enjoy a peaceful situation with the amenities of the town close by.
 The road is primarily enjoyed by a permanent residential community, while the two hotels and few holiday homes and apartments are a testimony to the draw of this beautiful part of our coastline for visitors who contribute to our local economy.